-Does middle-to-old age matures the beautiful products of a jazz life, like it does a Bordeaux wine or Ardbeg Scotch?
+Does middle-to-old age matures the beautiful products of a jazz life, like it does a Bordeaux wine?
 And does it peel off some of the rough edges?
 Evidently, there’s so much wisdom in the playing of elders like Charles McPherson, Barry Harris, Jimmy Heath.
 Smulyan chuckles: “Hey, I’m only sixty!
 Though I feel like I’m fifty-nine.
 Well, I’m not the same person I was like the twenty year old kid, or the forty year old man.
 What you go through in music and life is reflected in one’s musical voice, I’m not an exception.
 However, some sixty year olds might tend to take it easy.
 Not me.
 Regardless of my shifting approaches, I still love to play fast!”

 Maybe it’s the soul patch sitting, Zen-masterly, under Smulyan’s lips.
 Or the composed stroll of Smulyan before and after the interview, bringing him to the side walls and show cases of the hotel.
 Casually dressed in jeans and a sweater, hands folded behind his back, Smulyan bows slightly forward like a collector of Louis XI grandfather clocks on an antique fair, or a monk peeking over the shoulder of a novice at work on a weighty book in the athenaeum.
 Keen-eyed, curious.
 Maybe it’s just a hunch that Smulyan’s birds are flyin’ high and dry.
 Fire down below in the heart, yet a heart at peace with beating evenly.
 “I’m very pleased about the way things turned out and how I’m doing now.”
 Chuckling: “The phone keeps ringing and I sometimes succeed in coaxing producers into projects.
 Most of all, I’m glad to live my life in the jazz realm.
 Essentially, jazz is a social affair.
 Nowadays, people have turned inwards more and more, individualism is overbearing.
 But jazz is communication.
 From the pals I visited to play and discuss records with day and night as a young aficionado, to the colleagues and friends in the studio and on stage, it’s about doing things together.
 Until recently, I teached music college students with developmental disabilities at Berkshire Hills.
 Their accomplishments are amazing.
 Jazz is a great tool, you know.
 It’s refreshing to see the bigger picture.”